UCLanTeamNaN/api-docs/docs/players.md

 ## Failure Responses

-This part of the documentation has not yet been written, use the description section of the status row to debug your application.
+**API Status Row**: `Finished, It is not your turn to move`

+Sent if the user is not able to move at the moment (waiting for another player to move)